kbvernon/modtheworld/15-subsetting_data.md

 ## Selecting variables

 Subsetting data by selecting variables is fairly straightforward with `subset()`.
-You simply pass the name of each column you want to the function's `select` parameter.
+You first tell the function what table you want to subset, then pass to the function's `select` parameter the name of each column you want to return.
 Here are some examples.

 _Select one variable_